Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Daylight preview samples shown on demo units displayed good detail

-Zoom transitions appeared stable in controlled conditions
+Zoom transitions appeared stable in controlled retail lighting

 However: